 Features: * will clear 13" wheels * significant increase of track width * Virtually same spring rates as B110

-Can't you just put the big brakes on the B110 B310 strut?
-No one knows.
-Maybe the B310 rotor and caliper will bolt right into a 1200.
+Can't you just put the big brakes on the B110 strut?
+Yes, with some simple machining and caliper adapter bracket.
+See Big Disc Upgrade.

 The B310 strut tubes are longer than the B110's strut tube, but only by 10 mm.
 In overall length they are the same as the B110 from the ball joint to the top of the strut hat.